How to Build an AI Agent That Manages Your E-commerce Store

 Add a Connector node and switch it to Agent Mode.
 Point it at your store connector (for example shopify).
 Set the prompt to something like:

-You are an operations assistant for our Shopify store.
+You are an operations agent for our Shopify store.

 Use the available tools to fulfill the user's request.